 - John Clanchy and Bridget Ballard: Essay Writing for Students: A Practical Guide, Addison Wesley Longman, Melbourne, 1997

 - Jonathan Anderson, Millicent Poole: Assignment and Thesis Writing, John Wiley and Sons, Brisbane, 1997

 Plagiarism is taken very seriously by the Asia Institute and the University and assessment tasks may be submitted to Turnitin.
-More information about plagiarism is available on the University's Academic honesty and plagiarism website.
+More information about plagiarism is available on the University's Academic Integrity website.